top of page

 Coverdell Education Savings Accounts

-Coverdell Accounts are funds established exclusively for higher education expenses (including tuition and fees, books, supplies and some room and board expenses) for individual children under the age of 18.
+Coverdell Accounts (Coverdell ESA) are funds established exclusively for higher education expenses (including tuition and fees, books, supplies and some room and board expenses) for individual children under the age of 18.
 Contributions must be made “after taxes.”
 However, earnings accumulate tax free and no taxes are paid on withdrawals provided they are used for higher education expenses.
 The maximum contribution is $2,000 per year.
 (Families of military personnel killed in action may contribute 100 percent of survivor benefits.)
 The benefit is phased out for single filers with adjusted gross incomes greater than $110,000, and for joint filers with adjusted gross incomes greater than $220,000.

 Qualified Tuition Programs and 529 Plans